BASF-Mobile-Solutions/basf_flutter_components/README.md

   </a>
 </p>

-A BASF Flutter components library for iOS and Android
+A BASF Flutter components library for Flutter

 ## Installing